Last updated: 19 September 2017

 No. We advise our users that they should not rely solely upon Personal Data found on World-Check when making any decision to deal with any individual.
 Instead they are advised to make independent checks of such individual to verify the accuracy of the Personal Data we process before making any such decision.

-Are the Personal Data in World-Check accurate?
+Is the Personal Data in World-Check accurate?

 We maintain research standards designed to ensure the accuracy of the Personal Data we process.
 However, because of the nature of Public Domain Data, the data that we process may contain errors or become outdated.
 Therefore, if you find an error in any Personal Data that we process on you or believe it to be irrelevant or excessive, please send an email message to email@example.com